 In 2015, during a wave of student activism aimed at making Yale more inclusive, Bass Library partnered with student groups to create the Reading Resilience Project.
 The project aims to highlight voices of commonly underrepresented peoples in library collections.
-The books you find on this site are based entirely on Yale student, staff, and faculty recommendations.
+All the books you find on this site were recommended by Yale students, staff, and faculty.
+Recommended books not already available at Yale Library are considered for purchase.

 Recommended because: "A lesser-known but absolutely essential history of Black workers' revolutionary organizing in late 1960s Detroit" -Thelo C., Yale '22